WW II Minesweeper Tradition Lives on in Seattle Yard

 Sailing and Climbing the “Three Peaks” of Washington

 How do you explain the attraction of the Pacific Northwest to a visitor?
 You might focus on the political, the cultural – or even the meteorological climate.
-Or you might begin with the geography – the physical shape of the … Continue reading
+Or you might begin with the geography – the physical shape of the mountains and the coast, and describe the ways that sea and shore meet and create… Continue reading Sailing and Climbing the “Three Peaks” of Washington

 Vakea 19 Reborn–My 42 Years in D.I.Y.
 Trimaran Design